November/December 2013 Issue

 You have a great opening.
 You’re pretty sure you have a terrific ending.
 But the middle?
 It drags!
 Maybe you’re even starting to lose interest.
 Well look here for the help you need in making that middle just as compelling as the rest of the story – exciting enough that you’re compelled to finish, and finish well!
 We’ll also teach you how to write a novel in three months or fewer.

-Readers are also less likely to pick up or continue reading a story that they feel "drags."
-Here is some advice on how you can prevent your story from falling behind.
-Read more
+In today’s world of commercial/popular fiction, most readers expect stories to move along briskly.
+Readers are also less likely to pick up or continue reading a story that they feel “drags.”
+Author … Read more